Soft-Minimum and Soft-Maximum Barrier Functions for Safety with Actuation Constraints: Safety-Critical Control Using Soft-Minimum Barrier Function with One Backup Control

 \begin{example} \rm Consider $\sigma:\BBR \to [0,1]$ given by

 \end{example}

 Finally, define the control

-Since the soft-minimum BF $h$ is continuously differentiable, the quadratic program \eqref{eq:qp_softmin} requires only the single affine constraint \eqref{eq:qp_softmin.b} as opposed to the $N+1$ affine constraints used in \cite{gurrietScalableSafety2020}.
-Since \eqref{eq:qp_softmin} has only one affine constraint \eqref{eq:qp_softmin.b}, we can define the feasible set $\SB$ as the $0$-superlevel set of $\beta$, which relies on the solution to the linear program in \eqref{eq:feas_check}.
-Thus, since there is only one affine constraint, we can use the homotopy in \eqref{eq:u_cases_softmin} to continuously transition from $u_*$ to $u_\rmb$ as $x$ leaves $\Gamma$.
+Since $h$ is continuously differentiable, the quadratic program \eqref{eq:qp_softmin} requires only the single affine constraint \eqref{eq:qp_softmin.b} as opposed to the $N+1$ constraints used in \cite{gurrietScalableSafety2020}.
+Since \eqref{eq:qp_softmin} has only one affine constraint, we can define the feasible set $\SB$ as the zero-superlevel set of $\beta$, which is the solution to the linear program \eqref{eq:feas_check}.
+Since there is only one affine constraint, we can use the homotopy in \eqref{eq:u_cases_softmin} to continuously transition from $u_*$ to $u_\rmb$ as $x$ leaves $\Gamma$.

 \begin{remark}\rm The control~\eqref{eq:h_softmin_def}--\eqref{eq:u_cases_softmin} is designed for the case where the relative degree of \eqref{eq:dynamics} and \eqref{eq:h_softmin_def} is one (i.e., $L_gh(x) \ne 0$).
 However, this control can be applied independent of the relative degree.
-Note that if $L_gh(x) = 0$, then it follows from \eqref{eq:feas_check}--\eqref{eq:qp_softmin} that for all $x \in \Gamma$, the solution to the quadratic program \eqref{eq:qp_softmin} is \eqref{eq:qp_softmin.a}, which is the desired control (i.e., $u_*(x) = u_\rmd(x)$) if the desired control is admissible.
-In this case, \eqref{eq:u_cases_softmin} implies that $u$ is determined from a continuous blending of the desired control $u_\rmd$ and the backup control $u_\rmb$ based on $\gamma$ (i.e., feasibility of \eqref{eq:qp_softmin} and safety).
+If $L_gh(x) = 0$, then it follows from \eqref{eq:feas_check}--\eqref{eq:qp_softmin} that for all $x \in \Gamma$, the solution to the quadratic program \eqref{eq:qp_softmin} is the unconstrained minimizer, which is the desired control if $u_\rmd(x) \in \SU$.
+In this case, \eqref{eq:u_cases_softmin} implies that $u$ is determined from a continuous blending of $u_\rmd$ and $u_\rmb$ based on $\gamma$ (i.e., feasibility of \eqref{eq:qp_softmin} and safety).
 We also note that the control~\eqref{eq:h_softmin_def}--\eqref{eq:u_cases_softmin} can be generalized to address the case where the relative degree exceeds one.
-In this case, the linear program \eqref{eq:feas_check} for feasibility and the quadratic program constraint \eqref{eq:qp_softmin.b} are replaced by the appropriate higher-relative-degree Lie derivative expressions (see \cite{xiao2021high}). \end{remark}
+In this case, the linear program \eqref{eq:feas_check} for feasibility and the quadratic program constraint \eqref{eq:qp_softmin.b} are replaced by the appropriate higher-relative-degree Lie derivative expressions (see \cite{rabiee2024closed,rabiee2023composition,xiao2021high}). \end{remark}

 The next theorem is the main result on the control~\eqref{eq:h_softmin_def}--\eqref{eq:u_cases_softmin} that uses the soft-minimum BF approach.